URI:

 panels in frames, imitating Western oil paintings.[46]

-The career of porcelain artist Makuzu Kōzan is an archetype
+> The career of porcelain artist Makuzu Kōzan is an

-for the trajectory of Meiji art.[53]
-He was passionate about
+archetype for the trajectory of Meiji art.[53]
+He was passionate

-from the West.[53]
-He was an entrepreneur as well as an artist,
+technologies from the West.[53]
+He was an entrepreneur as well

-organizing a workshop with many artisans[54] and actively
+as an artist, organizing a workshop with many artisans[54] and

-extensively in Europe.[55]
-As his career went on, he adopted
+travelling extensively in Europe.[55]
+As his career went on, he

-Gradually, Western music became an integral part of the Japanese
+> Gradually, Western music became an integral part of the

-culture where the importance of Western music was undertaken as
+Japanese culture where the importance of Western music was

-a part of a social project.
-The military bands played prominent
+undertaken as a part of a social project.
+The military bands

-role in the society.
-That included public concerts of Western
+played prominent role in the society.
+That included public

 Ukrainian musicians: conductors Yakov Tikhai (served in the